skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - Show some facts about coronavirus
 - interesting covid-19 myths

 ## intent:covid-19 reinfection
 - reinfection from corona
 - reinfection
 - I recovered from the corona. will I get infected again?
 - i recovered from covid-19.will i get infected again?
 - will anyone be reinfected by corona?
+- What are the chances that I may be affected by the virus again
+- Can covid-19 affect me again

 ## intent:covid-19 testing
 - tests to detect corona infection